OLED: Top emission

 An alternative configuration is to switch the mode of emission.
 A reflective anode, and a transparent (or more often semi-transparent) cathode are used so that the light emits from the cathode side, and this configuration is called top-emission OLED (TE-OLED).
 Unlike BEOLEDs where the anode is made of transparent conductive ITO, this time the cathode needs to be transparent, and the ITO material is not an ideal choice for the cathode because of a damage issue due to the sputtering process.
 Thus, a thin metal film such as pure Ag and the Mg:Ag alloy are used for the semi-transparent cathode due to their high transmittance and high conductivity.
 In contrast to the bottom emission, light is extracted from the opposite side in top emission without the need of passing through multiple drive circuit layers.
 Thus, the light generated can be extracted more efficiently.

+Modern architectures employ separate cathode, N-doped EIL (electron injection layer), then ETL (electron transport layer), Doped EML (doped emissive layer), then HTL (hole transport layer), then P-doped HIL (hole injection layer) and then an anode.
+There can be several light emission layers in what is known as stacked OLED, and there can be a light extraction layer on the oled device, and then another one outside the oled device glass through which light exits with light extraction film made of microlenses.